ipCapital Group

 Value is shifting into orchestration

-Autonomous-driving patent families by technology sub-area.
+Autonomous-driving patent families by technology sub-area, with teleoperation the smallest niche.

 Autonomous-driving patent families by technology sub-area.
+Source: Minesoft Origin, extended families.

 Where do the inventions cluster?
 Motion control and planning is the biggest engineering bucket at roughly 23,000 families.
 Perception and sensing follows near 17,000.
 Lidar and radar sit around 5,000, fleet management and orchestration around 5,100, and teleoperation, the remote human fallback every driverless service quietly depends on, is the smallest at under 3,000.
 These buckets overlap, so they do not sum to the total.
 The pattern that matters: the core stack is densely filed, and the operational glue, teleoperation and orchestration, is comparatively thin.